Qatar Airways expects to re-open routes this month

-Qatar Airways on Wednesday said it will start expanding its network this month in anticipation of countries easing travel restrictions that have halted global aviation.
+Qatar Airways said on Wednesday it would this month start to rebuild its network, in anticipation countries, will ease air travel restrictions and based on monitoring of passenger trends.

-The state-owned carrier has been one of few airlines to continue with scheduled operations throughout the coronavirus crisis, maintaining flights to around 30 destinations.
-Qatar Airways is aiming to be flying to as many as 52 destinations by the end of May and to 80 destinations in June, it said in a statement.
+State-owned Qatar Airways has been one of few airlines to continue regular, scheduled flights during the global lockdowns to contain the novel coronavirus, maintaining services to around 30 destinations.
+It will gradually resume flights to some of the 167 destinations it served before the outbreak, aiming to fly to 52 destinations by the end of May and up to 80 destinations in June.

+"We have built a strong level of trust with passengers, governments, trade, and airports as a reliable partner during this crisis and we intend to continue delivering on this mission as we gradually expand our network," Chief Executive Akbar al-Baker said a statement.
+But the airline said entry restrictions were constantly evolving, making it difficult to predict future travel.

+Short-haul travel was expected to recover first, while demand between large global cities will take time to pick up, even though people will want to see friends and family after months of lockdown.
+Flights would be added gradually, the airline said, based on monitoring passenger flows and booking trends.

 - READ MORE ON: